Television Discourse Decoded: Comprehensive Multimodal Analytics at Scale: What is discussed in the debates?

 \subsection{Gender Bias}

 Figure \ref{fig:female_lesser_males} provides a temporal analysis of the gender distribution of faces visible during the debate videos, spanning a period of six years.
 The data unambiguously shows that females are consistently underrepresented when compared to their male counterparts.
-This trend is not isolated to specific periods but is a persistent feature across the entire dataset's history.
+This trend is not isolated to specific periods but is persistent across the entire dataset's history.

 We further delved into the issue by examining the representation of females in debates across various categories.
 Figures \ref{fig:more-female-faces} and \ref{fig:less-female-faces} highlight the top 5 and bottom 5 categories in terms of female representation, respectively.
 The data corroborates the presence of systemic gender bias.
 Notably, there are no categories where females constitute the majority.
-Although Bollywood-related debates are somewhat of an outlier, featuring women as nearly 40\% of the panelists, in most other categories, female presence is alarmingly sparse.
+Although Bollywood-related debates are an outlier, having nearly 40\% of the panelists as women, in other categories, female presence is alarmingly sparse.
 For instance, in critical and often polarizing topics like the Citizenship Amendment Act (CAA) or the Kashmir issue, women make up only about 20\% of the panelists.
-This under representation becomes even more stark in debates about the Pulwama terror attack, where women are present in a mere 5\% of the debates.
+This under representation becomes even more stark in debates about the Pulwama terror attack, where women occupy a mere 5\% of the screentime.

-Similarly, we also computed the screen real estate provided to men and women.
-We measured the average visible size in square pixels for men and women faces.
-On average, a male face was allocated 3798.51 sq pixels whereas a female face had only 2424.87 sq pixels.
-The trend also persists over time (see Figure \ref{fig:female_size_lesser_males} in the appendix).
-Even when women are present in a debate, there is a significant difference in the space given to them.
-This difference is consistent across time.
-In our dataset of 3,000 videos, women accounted for just 7.5\% of the total screen-time, which drops even further to 7.2\% in political debates.
-This suggests significant under representation of women on the show compared to their representation in Indian politics.
-For context, in India's Parliament 14.32\% of the members are female and women represent around 25\% of the internet population.
+In addition to presence, we assessed the screen space allocated to each gender by measuring the average size of visible faces in square pixels.
+Our findings show that, on average, male faces occupy $3,798.51$ sq pixels, while female faces are allotted only $2,424.87$ sq pixels.
+This discrepancy is not an isolated occurrence but a consistent pattern over time, as illustrated in Appendix \ref{sec:additionaldetails}.
+The limited screen space for women, even when they are present, underscores the bias.

+Our comprehensive dataset of 3,000 videos reveals that women account for a mere 7.5\% of the total screen time, which diminishes to 7.2\% in political debates.
+This underrepresentation is stark when compared to the presence of women in Indian politics, where females make up 14.32\% of Parliament members, and around 25\% of the internet population in India.